resir014/resir014.github.io/_etc/dnscrypt.md

 ## Guide for Windows

 In this section, we'll cover some ways to install DNSCrypt into your Windows machine.
+The easiest way would be to install a GUI client that will help you set it up, or if you're a little more advanced, you can [skip forward](#the-hard-way-command-line) for a guide on setting it up on the command line.

 ### The easy way (GUI client)